mjaimin/DesignPatterns/Behavioural/State/README.md

 ## Intent/Purpose

 Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class. also
+The object will appear to change its class.
-Allows an object to alter its behavior by delegating to a separate and changeable state object.

 ##
 ![alt text](./Images/State-1.md.png "State")